Health & Wellness

 Many parasites are in raw, uncooked food.

-Never bring raw meat in contact with your other food.
+Never bring raw meat into contact with your other food.
 Store it in the freezer.
-Or better yet, go plant-based.
+Better yet, go plant-based.

 Basic Tip To Avoid Parasites: Store foods properly